boschglobal/dse.fmi/doc/content/apis/fmi/fmimodelc/index.md

 title: FMI ModelC FMU API Reference
 linkTitle: ModelC FMU
 ---
-## fmi2FreeInstance
+## fmi2GetReal

-Free memory and resources related to the provided FMU instance.
+Get values for the provided list of value references.

 ### Parameters

 c (fmi2Component*)
-: An Fmu2InstanceData object representing an instance of this FMU.

-## fmi2ExitInitializationMode

-Initialise the Model Runtime (of the ModelC library) and in the process establish the simulation that this ModelC FMU is wrapping/operating.

-This function will generate indexes to map between FMI Variables and ModelC Signals; both scaler signals (double) and binary signals (string/binary).

-### Parameters

-c (fmi2Component*)
-: An Fmu2InstanceData object representing an instance of this FMU.

-### Returns

-fmi2OK (fmi2Status)
-: The simulation that this FMU represents is ready to be operated.

-## fmi2SetReal

-Set values for the provided list of value references and values.

-### Parameters

-c (fmi2Component*)
-: An Fmu2InstanceData object representing an instance of this FMU.
+: An FmuInstanceData object representing an instance of this FMU.

 vr (fmi2ValueReference[])
-: List of value references to set.
+: List of value references to retrieve.

 nvr (int)
-: The number of value references to set.
+: The number of value references to retrieve.

 value (fmi2Real[])
-: Storage for the values to be set.
+: Storage for the retrieved values.

 ### Returns

 fmi2OK (fmi2Status)
-: The requested variables have been set (where available).
+: The requested variables are retrieved (where available).

-## fmi2SetString
+## fmu_signals_remove

-Set values for the provided list of value references and values.
-String/Binary variables are always appended to the ModelC Binary Signal.

-> Note: If several variables are indexed against the same ModelC Binary Signal, for instance in a Bus Topology, then each variable will be appended to that ModelC Binary Signal.
+This method frees the allocated binary signal indexes.

 ### Parameters

-c (fmi2Component*)
-: An Fmu2InstanceData object representing an instance of this FMU.

-vr (fmi2ValueReference[])
-: List of value references to set.

-nvr (int)
-: The number of value references to set.

-value (fmi2String[])
-: Storage for the values to be set.

-### Returns

-fmi2OK (fmi2Status)
-: The requested variables have been set (where available).

-## fmi2DoStep

-Set values for the provided list of value references and values.
-String/Binary variables are always appended to the ModelC Binary Signal.

-> Note: If several variables are indexed against the same ModelC Binary Signal, for instance in a Bus Topology, then each variable will be appended to that ModelC Binary Signal.

-### Parameters

-c (fmi2Component*)
+fmu (FmuInstanceData*)
-: An Fmu2InstanceData object representing an instance of this FMU.
+: The FMU Descriptor object representing an instance of the FMU Model.

-currentCommunicationPoint (fmi2Real)
-: The model time (for the start of this step).

-communicationStepSize (fmi2Real)
-: The model step size.

-noSetFMUStatePriorToCurrentPoint (fmi2Boolean)
-: Not used.

-### Returns

-fmi2OK (fmi2Status)
-: The step completed.

-fmi2Error (fmi2Status)
-: An error occurred when stepping the ModelC Simulation.